-ALTERNATE ART SPACES - Boone

-Throughout Appalachian State University

-campus, Boone.
-May 25 - May 31, 2020 -

-"33rd Rosen Outdoor Sculpture Competition & Exhibition".
+ALTERNATE ART SPACES - Boone Throughout Appalachian State University campus, Boone.
+Through May 31, 2020 -"33rd Rosen Outdoor Sculpture Competition & Exhibition".
 Made possible by the continued generosity of the Rosen Family: The Martin & Doris Rosen Giving Fund/Debbie Rosen Davidson and David Rosen/Charles & Nancy Rosenblatt Foundation.
 The "Rosen Sculpture Competition and Exhibition" is an annual national juried competition presented by An Appalachian Summer Festival and the Turchin Center for the Visual Arts.
 Since its establishment by Martin and Doris Rosen in 1987, the Rosen competition continues a tradition of showcasing contemporary American sculpture in outdoor settings across the campus of Appalachian State University.
 This year, twelve sculptures have been selected.
 Cash prizes are awarded to three artists whose work is chosen by the juror and will be announced at the annual sculpture walk - a highlight of every summer festival season.
-Contact: Hank T. Foreman at 828/262-3017 or at (www.turchincenter.org).